Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Once you have a hold of something it is nearly impossible for it to escape.
 You gain the following benefit:

 ***Improved Grappling.*** The size of creatures that you can Grapple increases by one size.
-When you Grapple a creature more than one size larger than you, its :rsc-speed: Speed is halved, but you move with it so long as there is an unoccupied space adjacent to it.
+When you Grapple a creature more than one size larger than you, its :rsc-spd: Speed is halved, but you move with it so long as there is an unoccupied space adjacent to it.

-***No Speed Reduction.*** While you are moving or dragging a Grappled creature that is one size larger than you or smaller, your :rsc-speed: Speed isn't reduced.
+***No Speed Reduction.*** While you are moving or dragging a Grappled creature that is one size larger than you or smaller, your :rsc-spd: Speed isn't reduced.

 ### Level 14: Unyielding